Imitate Mrs. Claus Handwriting

 It's pretty easy to imitate this cheerful, outgoing lady's handwriting.
 All you have to do is follow the steps below:

-- 2Print the sample in a size that is readable enough for you.You can choose to print it on a large or small scale.
-Make sure that you use a laser or digital printer so that you will end up with smooth outlines.Advertisement
+- 2You can choose to print it on a large or small scale.
+Make sure that you use a laser or digital printer so that you will end up with smooth outlines.Print the sample in a size that is readable enough for you.Advertisement

 - 7Be creative in your letter delivery.Advertisement